remoteworklibrary/remoteworklibrary.io/content/posts/tools-digital-whiteboard.md

 Interactive whiteboards, often known as SmartBoards, combine a computer, projector, and dry erase board to make an interactive surface.
 <!--more-->

 Interactive whiteboards, often known as SmartBoards, combine a computer, projector, and dry erase board to make an interactive surface.
+Hallo!

 Tools:
  * Miro: https://miro.com